BACK

 have always had

-a desire to be with and a part of them.
+a desire to be with and to be a part of them.

 There is a gentleness and grace in some